mwrnd/innova2_experiments/innova2_tesla-k80_pcie_p2pdma/README.md

 ![ACSCAPR PCIe Peer-to-Peer DMA Access Control](img/Intel_B360_PCIe_P2P_DMA_AccessControl_ACSCAPR.png)

 Determine the PCIe Addresses of the GPUs and the ConnectX-5 Ethernet Interfaces with `lspci`.
 The K80 GPUs show up as `03:00.0` and `04:00.0` for me.
-The ConnectX-5 are at `08:00.0` and `08:00.1`.
+The ConnectX-5 interfaces are at `08:00.0` and `08:00.1`.

 ![lspci](img/lspci_tv_and_LnkSta.png)